Appendix A) Chronology and Continuity

 Wicked Witch of the East:

-Birth name: Mara.
+Birth name: Malva.
 Familial nickname: Lady Malvonia, the Wise Witch of the

 East.
-Called Gingema (or Gingemma) by some of the Munchkins.
+Called Gingema or Gingemma (which simply means witch) by some of the Munchkins.
 A glimpse

 into her early life and rule can be found in